 Hearing aids are fairly simple, small electronic devices that are placed in, on, or around the ear(s) that amplify sound.
 Hearing aids increase the volume of certain sounds (such as voices) so individuals can better listen, communicate, and participate more fully in daily activities.

+The history of hearing aids shows how useful these devices have been over the years.
 Let’s explore how these devices work in more detail.